-Start the engine and set the 50Hz/60Hz Mode Switch to "50Hz AUXILIARY POWER" position.
+Start the engine and set the RUN/STOP/IDLE control switch to the "High Idle" position.
 Voltage is now correct at the receptacles for auxiliary power.
-This must be done before a tripped RCD can be reset properly.
+This must be done before a tripped GFCI can be reset properly.
+See the MAINTENANCE section for more detailed information on testing and resetting the GFCI.